gabriellabann/SE-SCC-Depression-clone/research-assessment.md

     1. Includes all necessary metadata, output options, and formatting options necessary to render an APA styled document (or other specified style if appropriate for the project)

-        -   [ ] Objective attempt
+        -   [X] Objective attempt
         -   [ ] Objective met
-        -   Grader comments:
+        -   Grader comments: in addition to .qmd, in SE-SCC-Depression-Markdown.Rmd

 27. Use quarto R Markdown to compose an academic manuscript